 I wrote in this website what I have learned from what I saw and read.
-The nine web pages are each on a topic of home energy conservation, and almost all of them are very long and detailed.
+The chapters are each on a topic of home energy conservation, and almost all of them are very long and detailed.
 They cover energy tips, buying materials and small appliances such as fans, and doing all types of handyman work to lower the utility bills.
 It shows many pictures of tools you may use to insulate a home.
 There are brief instructions on how to do large projects, mainly to show their size and level of skill required, so you can search for good do-it-yourself videos if you choose to do them.

 I am now writing web pages on these home energy conservation topics: Watering Lawns and Gardens; Kitchens; Outdoor Lighting; Central Heating; Balancing Temperature Differences Throughout the House; Indoor Lighting, and Mobile Homes.
 Where I live there are no mobile homes, I am getting information from websites written by state energy offices.